MaggieJian/Week4/README.md

 ## Description

-You will learn how to find lists of colocated images from pairs of satellites: collocated Sentinel-3 (300m resolution) and Sentinel-2 imagery (10m resolution) as well as collocated altimetry data from Sentinel-3.
+You will learn how to find lists of colocated images from pairs of collocated satellites: Sentinel-3 (300m resolution) and Sentinel-2 imagery (10m resolution) as well as collocated altimetry data from Sentinel-3.
 Unsupervised classification will be performed.

 Therefore, this project is divided into two sections:
 1) Colocating Sentinel-3 OLCI and Sentinal-2 Optical Data
 2) Unsupervised Learning

-Tasks to successfully classify the echoes in leads and sea ice in this project, you will produce:
+To successfully classify the echoes in leads and sea ice in this project, you will produce:
 1) An average echo shape
 2) A standard deviation for these two classes
-3) A confusion matrix to quantify echo classification against the ESA official classification
+3) A confusion matrix (to quantify echo classification against the ESA official classification)

 ## Getting Started

 ### Dependencies

-Online requirements: A Google account and a good internet connection
+Online requirements: A Google account and a good internet connection Files to Download: Unzipped SENTINEL and OLCI files
 Libraries: numpy (as np), ee, os, datetime (timedelta and date), sklearn.cluster (KMeans and DBSCAN), matplotlib.pyplot (as plt), pyproj, shapely.geometry, subprocess, requests, pandas (as pd), rasterio, requests, time, cartopy.crs (as ccrs), sklearn.preprocessing (StandardScaler, MinMaxScaler), sklearn.mixture (GaussianMixture), scipy.cluster.hierarchy (linkage, fcluster), shutil, json, joblib (Parallel), zipfile, sys, glob, netCDF4 (Dataset), scipy.interpolate (griddata), numpy.ma (as ma), glob, matplotlib.patches (Polygon), and scipy.spatial (as spatial and as KDTree).

 RAM requirements: